You shall know the truth and the truth shall set you free

 What all churches keep away from believers to place themselves ‘as mediators, (Elijah, Moses, and other ‘prophets,’) between man and God’ as in the Old Testament,’ is the fact that during the entire New Testament era, all Scripturally born again believers, (1 Jn.
 1:12-13; 3:3-5,) who are the living temple of the indwelling Holy Spirit, (1 Cor.
 6:15-20,) “have, [present tense,] the anointing of the Holy One [constantly] abiding inside them…” (1 Jn.
 2:20-27.)
 Therefore, they supernaturally “know all things [deep within their ‘hearts,’ pertaining to the Truth of Jesus and situations in their lives.]”

 The Bible was compiled in two different Testaments or Covenants for a very good reason.
 No prophet or teacher under Jesus’ New Covenant can ever prophesy or teach things that are not in the contextual truth of the Bible and according to the working of the Holy Spirit of the Bible - especially not 'new' teachings or 'special' revelations derived from taking Scripture out of context.
-This is exactly how all churches and also dangerous killer cults like those of Jim Jones and David Koresh came into being and flourished.
-In the end, those false ‘mediating’ and ‘guiding’ prophets and christs took thousands, (and in the whole spectrum of the church worldwide,) millions of people to eternal damnation without the Real Jesus of the Bible, (Heb.
+This is exactly how all churches and other dangerous killer cults like those of Jim Jones and David Koresh came into being and flourished.
+In the end, those false ‘mediating’ and ‘guiding’ prophets and christs took thousands, (and in the whole spectrum of the worldwide church system,) millions of people to eternal damnation without the Real Jesus of the Bible, (Heb.
 2:1-2.)

 HOW WILL WE KNOW THE VOICE OF THE HOLY SPIRIT OPPOSED TO A FALSE ‘HOLY’ SPIRIT?